 6. Hematoma reabsorption (traumatic, after operations).

-People with internal bleeding or large hematomas under the skin or inside joints may also have a mild increase in their bilirubin levels.
+People with internal bleeding or large hematomas under the skin or inside joints may also slightly increase their bilirubin levels.

 The hematomas are formed of red blood cells.
 Your body will gradually absorb the hematoma by absorbing the dead RBCs contents into the circulation (including bilirubin).